 - Destruction in the Home

 Anxious dogs will often seek an outlet for their emotions – this outlet can often be one of your possessions.
 If you frequently come home to chewed up clothing or furniture, this is a clear sign that your dog has experienced anxiety during your absence, and channeled this into the physical act of scratching and chewing.
 Dogs kept outdoors might express their anxiety by excessive digging.
+You may also like our article on anti chew spray for dogs.

 - Indoor Accidents

 When a housetrained dog urinates or defecates in the house, this is sometimes a sign of separation anxiety.
 When your dog feels insecure, they may be tempted to use urine or feces as a way to mark their territory.
+Take a look at our review of indoor dog potty for more options

 - Excessive Drooling, Panting, and Salivating